 The Second PC module is similar in size and shape to the Power module and is daisy-chained between the Power module and the Simulator Interface module on an RJ45 cable, in a similar manner to the chains of sensors.
 It also provides surge protection diodes on the power and serial lines.

-A typical configuration with a Second PC module is illustrated in the following diagram (only eight sensors are shown to save space):
+A typical configuration with a Second PC module is illustrated in the following diagram (only eight sensors are shown to save space, up to 16 may be connected):